NirajAmin/ray-tracer/README.md

 YES - A camera with configurable position, orientation, and field of view
 YES - Anti-aliasing
 YES - Ray/sphere intersections
-NO - Ray/triangle intersections
+YES - Ray/triangle intersections
 YES - The ability to load textures (file format(s) of your choice; may use third-party libraries)
-NO - Textured spheres and triangles
+YES - Textured spheres and triangles
 NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
 YES - A spatial subdivision acceleration structure of your choice
 YES - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)